eobermuhlner/java-scriptengine/docs/releases/next_release_note.md

 MethodExecutionStrategy.byMatchingArguments() is supposed to search for a method with the specified methodName, but the name was actually ignored.

+## Engine version

+The `JavaScriptEngineFactory.getEngineVersion()` of release 1.0.0
+reported a wrong version "0.0.1".

+The new release reports the now correct version "1.0.1".

 # Enhancements